 One question I hear quite often from prospective students is simple: is it worth going back to school for computer science?

 There is no single answer that works for everyone.
 Some people are able to transition into technical roles through self-study, short bootcamps, or work experience.
 That path does work for some students.
-But many of the people I talk with are looking for something deeper.
-They want to understand how computing actually works, not just how to write code that happens to run.
+But many of the people I talk with are looking for something deeper, especially if they are thinking seriously about making a transition into computer science and want a more structured way to build skills.

 A post-baccalaureate computer science program can make sense for students who already hold a bachelor’s degree in another field but want to build a serious foundation in computing.
 I meet students whose earlier degrees were in engineering, the sciences, business, education, and the humanities.
 Somewhere along the way they became interested in programming or software systems and realized that they wanted to pursue that interest more seriously.

 One of the things that sometimes surprises people is how much of computer science goes beyond learning a programming language.
 Languages change all the time.
-The deeper ideas tend to last much longer.
-When students work through topics such as data structures, algorithms, and software design, they begin to see how large systems are organized and why certain approaches work better than others.
-That kind of understanding tends to stay useful even as specific technologies evolve.
+The deeper ideas tend to last much longer, which is part of why AI has not reduced the importance of understanding how systems actually work.

 Another reason students pursue a second bachelor’s degree in computer science is flexibility.
 A strong foundation in computing opens the door to many different directions over time.
 Some graduates move into software development.
 Others become interested in areas such as machine learning, data engineering, cybersecurity, or distributed systems.
 It is much easier to move across those areas when the underlying foundations are in place.